Vener2626/my-portfolio/README.md

 - **VenOS** — A deployed point-of-sale system for single-counter small businesses.
 - **Ven Villas** — A luxury villa booking site with a multi-step reservation flow and an AI-styled concierge chat.
 - **Chata Brews** — A full-stack POS and inventory system with live dashboards and CSV/PDF export.
-- **Plotease** — A faculty management UI, capstone project for ICS – BASU.
+- **Plotease** — A faculty management UI, capstone project for ICS – BSAU.

 ## Contact